-So you're in the market for a new Warehouse Management System.
-You may have already noticed that researching, investigating, and deciding upon a software product and provider can be a lengthy process.
-While each WMS buyer’s journey is entirely unique, we try to help alleviate the challenge by outlining 15 steps that every shopper will likely undertake when purchasing a Warehouse Management System.
+So you're in the market for a new warehouse management system (WMS).
+You may have already noticed that researching, investigating and deciding upon a software product and provider can be a lengthy process.
+While each WMS buyer’s journey is entirely unique, we try to help alleviate the challenge by outlining 15 steps that every shopper will likely undertake when purchasing a modern warehouse management system.

 1) Building a List